Welcome back

 What We Review

-Accessibility: So that any bobcat, regardless of disability, can use campus software.
+Accessibility: To ensure that any Bobcat, regardless of disability, can use campus software in alignment with Federal Title II requirements.

-Data Privacy & Security: So all UC Merced data shared with our vendors is protected and secured from being leaked or mishandled.
+Data Privacy & Security: To ensure all UC Merced data shared with our vendors and partners is protected and secured in alignment with UCOP Data Security levels (IS-3 & IS-12).

 Instructor Self Intro Videos

-To help make an impactful introduction, OIT is happy to announce our Instructor Self-Intro Video service.
-You'll meet with our expert team to discuss your wants and needs to tailor-make an intro that tells your students what they need to know about you and your course/s.
+To help make an impactful introduction, OIT is excited to announce our Instructor Self-Intro Video service.
+You'll meet with our expert team to discuss your wants and needs to create a tailor-made intro video that tells your students what they need to know about you and your course/s.

 New CatCourses Features